 “It is so important to get the flu vaccine every year, but especially important during the pandemic,” Dr. Price said.
 “If your child catches COVID-19 and hasn’t had their flu shot, you don’t want to put them at risk of getting both illnesses at once.”

-Getting a flu shot can also help save precious hospital resources, if there is a surge in COVID-19 cases.
+Getting a flu shot can also help save precious hospital resources as we continue to fight the pandemic.

 “We need to take every safety precaution to keep our family and everyone around us safe,” Dr. Price said.
 “This means getting your flu shots, wearing a mask, social distancing and washing your hands frequently.”